-During her graduate studies at Indiana University Catherine became interested in the study of somatics and the applications for performing artists, she pursued this interest during her doctoral work at McGill University.
-In this vein she trained as an Andover Educator, is licensed to teach “What Every Musician needs to know about the Body”.
-Catherine teaches Coordinate Movement at Willamette University (Salem, OR) and has presented sessions on Body Mapping at the Washington State University (Pullman, WA), Portland State University and at the International Conference of the Andover Educators (Montclair, NJ, 2011 & Portland, OR, 2015).
+A dedicated teacher and mentor, Lee is on faculty at Willamette University, Western Oregon University and George Fox University.
+A trained Andover Educator, Lee is licensed to teach “What Every Musician needs to know about the Body” and leads a course in Coordinate Movement at Willamette University (Salem, OR).
+She has presented sessions on Body Mapping at the Washington State University (Pullman, WA), Portland State University and at the International Conference of the Andover Educators (Montclair, NJ, 2011 & Portland, OR, 2015).

-Lee holds a Doctor of Music in Oboe Performance and a Bachelor of Music from McGill University (Montreal, Quebec), and a Master of Music and a Performer Diploma from Indiana University (Bloomington, Indiana).
-Catherine’s principal influences include Theodore Baskin, Normand Forget and Bruce Haynes.
+Lee holds a Doctor of Music in Oboe Performance and a Bachelor of Music from McGill University (Montreal, Quebec), a Master of Music and a Performer Diploma from Indiana University (Bloomington, Indiana), and certification from the Deep Listening Institute (New York).
+Her principal influences include Theodore Baskin, Normand Forget, Bruce Haynes and Eleanor V. Stubley.